williamsdb/woodley-national-forthcoming-events/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Running the script is very straightforward:
+To install the plugin on your site do the following:

-1. download the code/clone the repository
+1. download the src folder from the [project's Github page](https://github.com/williamsdb/woodley-national-forthcoming-events/tree/main/src)

-You can read more about how this all works in [this blog post](https://www.spokenlikeageek.com/2024/12/16/what-should-i-play-next/).
+2. compress the src folder into a zip file
+3. go to "Add New Plugin" on your Wordpress installation
+4. click "Upload Plugin" and upload the zip file created in 2
+5. activate the plugin.

 ### Prerequisites